|

 This lube came in an artfully shaped heavy opaque glass container with one of those little fingerprint pumps that are already slippery when not dispersing lube.
 It was a beautiful bottle, one you'd leave out on the bedside table like the photo above.
 But the bottle made no sense in a practical sense.

-That bottle in the photo above only holds 3 ounces. it's thick glass and with that weight and the opacity, it's impossible to know much product is left.
+That bottle in the photo above only holds 3 ounces. it's thick glass, and with that weight and the opacity, it's impossible to know how much product is left.
 That delicate little pump top was so slippery (and stopped working after the third use).
-This bottle tipped over, rolled off the nightstand, and one time even flew across the room.
-Thank goodness it was thick glass; not a single crack.
+This bottle tipped over, rolled off the nightstand, and once even flew across the room.
+Thank goodness it was thick glass, not a single crack.
 This fancy-dancy lube costs $40 for 3.3 ounces of product and wasn't any better than what I usually use.

 Oh My Glide is made from Citrus Paradisi (Grapefruit) Seed Oil, Cocos Nucifera (Coconut) Oil, Butyrospermum Parkii (Shea) Butter, Ricinus Communis (Castor) Seed Oil, Persea Gratissima (Avocado) Oil, Squalane, Hydrogenated Castor Oil, Copernicia Cerifera (Carnauba) Wax, Bisabolol.